Cats

 If you have a job that keeps you busy most of the day, you might be better off buying lots of toys for your Bengal cats.

 There are a variety of toys available for cats.
-Toys that challenge their brain and arouse their curiosity and predatory instincts are among their favorites.
+Toys that challenge them and arouse their curiosity and predatory instincts are among their favorites.

 Here are some of the best toys you can buy for your Bengal cat: